 - One-week free trial: Although it has its limits, we like that Kaspersky at least gave us the option to try out their premium VPN for a week without paying a dime.
 And if we were okay with its limits, we could’ve used their free app indefinitely!

 - Highly-rated iOS and Android apps: Kaspersky’s Android app, Fast Free VPN— Kaspersky Secure Connection, has a 4.3 rating in the Google Play store, while the Secure VPN & Proxy iOS app has an even higher 4.7.
 We agree with these ratings, as both apps were relatively easy to use.

 - 30-day money-back guarantee: Yes, as long as you cancel within 30 days of purchase, you’re guaranteed a refund.

 If you’re already on board with Kaspersky’s VPN, then their pricing will only make it even more appealing.
-Not only do they have a week-long free trial, but they also have a cheap month-to-month option and an even cheaper annual option.
+Not only do they have a week-long free trial of their premium service as well as a limited free version, but they also have a cheap month-to-month option and an even cheaper annual option.
 Of course, the VPN is also protected by Kaspersky’s 30-day money-back guarantee, so buying it or even just testing it out is 100 percent risk-free.

 Here are some thoughts on questions we get asked consistently regarding Kaspersky’s VPN.